-of respondents felt that their staffing provision is insufficient
+7100 of respondents felt that their staffing provision is insufficient

 The reality is clear: this issue cannot be ignored.

-The MPCE workforce shortage must be addressed immediately in order to preserve our valuable and integral health service and keep patients safe.
+The MPCE workforce shortage must be addressed immediately in order to preserve the integral role they play in our health service and to keep patients safe.